rschildmeijer/deft/README.md

 # Deft Server
-The Deft web server is an open source projected start by Roger Schildmeijer ([@rschildmeijer]) and Jim Petersson ([jimpetersson]).
+The Deft web server is an open source projected started by Roger Schildmeijer ([@rschildmeijer]) and Jim Petersson ([jimpetersson]).

 Deft is a single threaded, asynchronous, event driven high performance web server.